+Internal Control Policy; Internal Control Manual; and Code of Business Conduct.

-Fraud Risk Management Framework; Fraud Policy; Fraud Control Plan; and Whistle-blowing Policy.
-The Company's management team established an Enterprise Risk Management (ERM) framework across the Company to manage and mitigate risks.
-The ERM framework ensures a comprehensive and consistent approach to the identification and management of the risks the Company faces.
-Risk Management Committee (RMC) was established to ensure that ERM register was updated and that the critical and major risks have been identified and assessed to determine the appropriate type of plans to be implemented.
-During the year, ERM register was reviewed regularly to ensure that actions associated with reducing risks were being completed according to agreed timescales.
-An audit was also performed to evaluate that risk controls were operating effectively to mitigate risks.
+The Company's Management established an Enterprise Risk Management (ERM) framework across the Company to manage and mitigate risks.
+ERM is managed by Risk Management Committee (RMC).
+During the year, RMC met four times to ensure that ERM register was updated regularly and that the critical and major risks have been identified and assessed to determine the appropriate type of plans to be implemented.
+Risk based internal audit was also performed by the internal audit function to evaluate that risk controls were operating effectively to mitigate risks and to ensure that actions associated with reducing risks were being completed according to agreed timescales.
+The Company also launched two dedicated online trainings on Anti-bribery and Corruption and Code of Business Conduct in 4Q2015 in our journey towards corporate governance excellence.